4Catalyzer/babel-plugin-dev-expression/README.md

 }
 ```

-Recommended for use with https://github.com/r3dm/warning.
+Recommended for use with https://github.com/r3dm/warning or smaller https://github.com/alexreardon/tiny-warning.